+We presented each LLM the same prompt to ensure consistency across evaluations.
 In Stage 4, we used a specific LLM prompt for abuse detection: \begin{quote} \textit{Transform the abusive tweet into a non-abusive one, i.e., into a more polite and respectful tweet while maintaining the overall meaning and context as much as possible.
 Only return the transformed tweet.
 Do not write anything apart from the transformed tweet.
 Below is the tweet:} \end{quote}

 In the case of abuse transformation in Stage 5, we used an LLM prompt: \begin{quote} \textit{"Transform the abusive tweet into a non-abusive one, i.e., into a more polite and respectful tweet while maintaining the overall meaning and context as much as possible.
 Only return the transformed tweet.
 Do not write anything apart from the transformed tweet.
 Below is the tweet:"} \end{quote}